Blue–Green rivalry

 The Blue–Green Rivalry is the name of the rivalry between athletic teams from the University of California, Santa Barbara (Gauchos) and California Polytechnic State University, San Luis Obispo (Mustangs).
 Athletic competition between the two schools began in the 1921 on the football field.

 The rivalry is best known recently for its games between the UC Santa Barbara Gauchos men's soccer and Cal Poly Mustangs men's soccer teams and is called the "Greatest Rivalry In College Soccer".

 History

 First meeting

 The UCSB Gauchos and Cal Poly Mustangs met in their first collegiate athletic event on November 5, 1921.
 Santa Barbara State Teachers College, as UC Santa Barbara was known then, started a football team and played Cal Poly, with Poly coming out as 42–0 winners.

 California Collegiate Athletic Association

 The rivalry heated up when both schools were members of the California Collegiate Athletic Association.
 The Gauchos joined the CCAA in 1939 and the Mustangs joined in 1945.
 The two would remain in-conference rival until the Gauchos departed in 1969 for the newly formed Pacific Coast Athletic Association.

 Big West Conference

 The Pacific Coast Athletic Association would later become known as the Big West Conference.
 Cal Poly joined in 1996 and the two have been competing in-conference match ups since.

+Soccer Attendance Surge

+In 2007 Cal Poly hosted then defending National Champion, UCSB, in Men's Soccer and promoted it as "Break the Attendance Record" Night.
+With over 7,000 in attendance, one of the then largest attendances in the history of College Soccer, Cal Poly defeated UCSB 2-1.
+This changed the rivalry from one that typically saw less than 1,500 fans, to sold out, capacity, stadiums (at Cal Poly) and numerous attendances records over 10,000 at both schools, eventually filling the majority of the Top 25 largest Regular Season Attendances in College Soccer History.